chhotii-alex/prospective-randomizer/README.md

 In the groups populated via the Balanced algorithm, these p-values were much higher (mean=0.92, median=0.95).
-For any given pair of simulations, the p-value resulting from the Balanced algorithm was greater than from Alternating by 0.44 on average (paired t-test = -30.0, p = $1.4 x 10^{-104}$, df=399).
+For any given pair of simulations, the p-value resulting from the Balanced algorithm was greater than from Alternating by 0.44 on average (paired t-test = -30.0, p = $1.4 \times 10^{-104}$, df=399).
 The performance of the Balanced algorithm was not inevitibly superior in every case&mdash;the p-value for the Alternating randomizer was greater in 12% of the simulated runs, because the Alternating algorithm will sometimes yield an ideal grouping by chance.
 However, the overall dramatic difference is apparent in Figure 1.
 Drilling down by number of groups and type of variable, we see that the same pattern appears across these variations (figure 2).